🚙 US-14A Mileage 8.2 GPS Coordinates N 44.23.795 W 103.54.011 4,786ft.

 Homestake Hydro Electric Plant NO.2Â Â Â

 From the parking lot adjacent to the hydro plant the lesson site is just a short walk to the south along the highway.
-EXERCISE EXTREME CAUTION along the highway.
+The lesson site is close to a blind corner so be sure to stay clear of the highway at all times.
+It is not recommended that you bring children but if you choose to do so be sure to hold their hand.

 The ribbed appearance of this exposure is due to a process called flow-sheeting.
 Simply stated, when magma is injected into an existing body of rock it does so in as a series of pulses instead of as one single event.
 Each influx adds to the intrusion "sheet-by-sheet" until, eventually, the intrusive activity comes to an end . Â